 The best way to think about car leasing is like renting a vehicle.
-When you rent a car on holiday, you pay a set price per day depending on the model of car and various factors.
+When you rent a car on holiday, you pay a set price per day depending on the model of the car and various factors.
 You then return the car at the end of the holiday when the contract ends.

 Leasing is similar in that you pay a set monthly fee to drive a new car for a set period of time, and you then return the car once the period comes to an end.
-You don’t get the option to buy it, and you simply hand it back and the contract is over
+You don’t get the option to buy it, you simply hand it back and the contract is over

 Leasing is sometimes called personal contract hire (PCH) or business contract hire (BCH).
-These are both very similar, and they simply refer to whether an individual or a business is leasing the vehicle or vehicles.
+These are both very similar, and they simply refer to whether an individual or a business is leasing a vehicle or vehicles.

 When you lease a car (typically a new car) the cost of the contract is essentially split up into equal monthly payments.
 The length of the contract varies, but it usually lasts from two years to four years.